 9. The data is transmitted between Remote UE and UPF via UE-to-Network Relay UE and NG-RAN.
 The UE-to-Network Relay UE forwards all the data messages between the Remote UE and NG-RAN using RAN specified L2 relay method.

-Editor's note: How to handle the PDU Session related attributes (e.g. S-NSSAI) regarding the relay scenario is FFS.

-Editor's note: How the NG-RAN releases the Remote UE's resources when the Relay UE disconnects is FFS.
+NOTE: If the UE-to-Network Relay disconnects, the NG-RAN will trigger the AN release procedure of the Remote UE and the Remote UE goes to CM-IDLE.